Behaviorism: In philosophy

 Behaviorism is a psychological movement that can be contrasted with philosophy of mind.
 The basic premise of behaviorism is that the study of behavior should be a natural science, such as chemistry or physics.
-Initially behaviorism rejected any reference to hypothetical inner states of organisms as causes for their behavior, but B.F.
-Skinner's radical behaviorism reintroduced reference to inner states and also advocated for the study of thoughts and feelings as behaviors subject to the same mechanisms as external behavior.
+Initially, behaviorism rejected any reference to hypothetical inner states of organisms as causes for their behavior, but B. F. Skinner's radical behaviorism reintroduced reference to inner states and also advocated for the study of thoughts and feelings as behaviors subject to the same mechanisms as external behavior.
 Behaviorism takes a functional view of behavior.
 According to Edmund Fantino and colleagues: "Behavior analysis has much to offer the study of phenomena normally dominated by cognitive and social psychologists.
 We hope that successful application of behavioral theory and methodology will not only shed light on central problems in judgment and choice but will also generate greater appreciation of the behavioral approach."

 Behaviorist sentiments are not uncommon within philosophy of language and analytic philosophy.
 It is sometimes argued that Ludwig Wittgenstein defended a logical behaviorist position (e.g., the beetle in a box argument).
-In logical positivism (as held, e.g., by Rudolf Carnap and Carl Hempel), the meaning of psychological statements are their verification conditions, which consist of performed overt behavior.
+In logical positivism (as held, e.g., by Rudolf Carnap and Carl Hempel), the meaning of psychological statements is their verification conditions, which consist of performed overt behavior.
 W. V. O. Quine made use of a type of behaviorism, influenced by some of Skinner's ideas, in his own work on language.
-Quine's work in semantics differed substantially from the empiricist semantics of Carnap which he attempted to create an alternative to, couching his semantic theory in references to physical objects rather than sensations.
+Quine's work in semantics differed substantially from the empiricist semantics of Carnap, which he attempted to create an alternative to, couching his semantic theory in references to physical objects rather than sensations.
 Gilbert Ryle defended a distinct strain of philosophical behaviorism, sketched in his book The Concept of Mind.
 Ryle's central claim was that instances of dualism frequently represented "category mistakes", and hence that they were really misunderstandings of the use of ordinary language.
 Daniel Dennett likewise acknowledges himself to be a type of behaviorist, though he offers extensive criticism of radical behaviorism and refutes Skinner's rejection of the value of intentional idioms and the possibility of free will.